 Q: What is a Wireless HDMI?

-A: Wireless HDMI may either refer to the streaming technology or be used as a collective name for the devices that use this technology.
-Nowadays in most cases, the term is used for the devices that implement this technology.
-These devices are manufactured as data senders (sources) or kits including a data sender and a receiver.
-The senders are equipped with one or more HDMI inputs to source the original signal and provide a synchronisation with receivers, which in their turn are equipped with an HDMI output to connect to output devices.
+A: A wireless HDMI may either refer to the streaming technology or be used as a collective name for the devices that use this technology.
+Nowadays, in most cases, the term is used for the devices utilising this technology.
+These devices are designed as data senders (sources) or kits and include a data sender and a receiver.
+The senders are usually equipped with one or more HDMI inputs to source the original signal and provide synchronisation with receivers, while the latter are equipped with an HDMI output to connect to output devices.

 Q: What are the benefits of using Wireless HDMI devices?

-Q: Are various Wireless HDMI devices may have different performance?
+Q: Is it true that different wireless HDMI devices may deliver different performance?

-Q: Are there any other differences Wireless HDMI devices?
+Q: What are the other differences between wireless HDMI devices?

-A: First of all wireless HDMIs are produced in different sizes ranging from quite bulky (almost of a gaming console size) to very compact and portable ones, which you can carry in your pocket (as small as a USB thumb drive).
-These devices may also have additional manufacturer-specific features.
+A: To be honest, not many.
+Having said that, they can be produced in a wide range of sizes, ranging from quite bulky (almost a gaming console size) to very compact and portable ones, which can be carried in a pocket.
+Besides that, they may also have some additional manufacturer-specific features.

-Q: Are there any limitations of Wireless HDMI to wired HDMI transfer?
+Q: Are there any limitations of Wireless HDMI for wired HDMI transmission?

-A: The main limitations for this type of devices and the technology, in general, are transmission range, data transmission bandwidth and a number of receiving devices a source can transmit the media stream to and synchronise with at once.
+A: The main limitations for devices of this type usually are: transmission range, data transmission bandwidth, and a number of devices that can be used to transmit the media stream to and synchronise with simultaneously.